rabbit19981023/yomigana-ebook/README.md

     $ yomigana_ebook [your-ebooks]
     ```

-To leave the `virtualenv` you entered is just one command:
+To leave the `virtualenv`, just by a simple command:

 ```
 $ deactivate